MarkPearlCoZa/Blog_General/_posts/2016-08-06-All-Models-Are-Wrong.md

 At the time we were looking at various models for understanding and predicting team behavior.
 Danie & Kevin were trying to get across as strongly as they could that while the model we were looking at was useful (if I remember right it was probably [Tuckmans model](http://blog.markpearl.co.za/Tuckmans-Model)), it was fundamentally an over-simplification and thus wrong.

 As they explained, all models are simplifications - that's why they are models.
-In a model being a simplification it makes it easier for a person to grasp certain concepts about the thing being modelled without getting overwhelmed by the complexity of the actual thing.
-However, with the model being a simplification, it is also fundamentally wrong (there will always be instances where the model doesn't explain or predict the behavior correctly).
+The model makes it easier for a person to grasp certain concepts about the thing being modelled without getting overwhelmed by the complexity of the actual thing HOWEVER with the model being a simplification, it is also fundamentally wrong (there will always be instances where the model doesn't explain or predict the behavior correctly).

 #### Some models are useful ####